ibm-cloud-docs/containers/cluster-remove.md

 {: important}

 **Classic clusters only**: When you remove a cluster, you also remove any subnets that were automatically provisioned when you created the cluster and that you created by using the `ibmcloud ks cluster subnet create` command.
 However, if you manually added existing subnets to your cluster by using the `ibmcloud ks cluster subnet add` command, these subnets are not removed from your IBM Cloud infrastructure account and you can reuse them in other clusters.
 {: note}

+**VPC clusters only**: Shared VPE Gateways created to access other IBM services are not deleted when a VPC cluster is deleted because other clusters or other resources in the VPC might still be using them.
+See [Next Steps](#cluster-remove-next-steps) for more information about these shared VPE Gateways.
+{: note}